lydialawli/seakoala.io/docs/aboutLy.md

 Based in Catalunya, Spain.

-Studied her masters in 2D 3D Animation Production, and just finished a 2 month Fullstack Developer bootcamp.
+Studied masters in 2D 3D Animation Production, and just finished a 2 month Fullstack Developer bootcamp.

 Started exploring programming in 2016.